Amtrak paint schemes: Amtrak California

 The Pacific Surfliner uses Charger SC-44 locomotives and Surfliner cars in a deep blue and gray paint scheme.
 The upper half of the passenger cars are deep blue with a white pinstriping, plus a white pinstripe on the bottom of the cars.
 The stripes continue onto locomotives, with the blue stripe narrowing and curving under the black-painted cab area.
 Lettering is white and placed in the blue stripe.
 The Charger locomotives are painted in the same shape as the Northern California units but using the Pacific Surfliner color scheme.
+Amtrak-owned F59PHI locomotives previously used on the Pacific Surfliner were painted in a scheme to match the Surfliner cars, featuring a large sweeping blue arc running from the front to the top of the locomotive.
 Amtrak wrapped F59PHI No. 457 in a special scheme to celebrate the 10th anniversary of the Pacific Surfliner and the train's ridership surpassing 25 million.
 The locomotive's new scheme was released on May 8, 2010, for National Train Day.

-Amtrak Cascades
+Cascades

-The Cascades service uses seven Talgo trainsets, F59PHI and Charger SC-44 locomotives, and ex-F40PH NPCUs painted in a brown, light tan, and dark green scheme – the only revenue equipment not painted in a blue-and-gray-based palette.
-The five older Talgo VI trainsets have the passenger cars split evenly between tan on top, brown in middle, and dark green on bottom.
-The transition baggage cars at the end have the green curve above the other colors, where it matches with a green curve on the older locomotives and NPCUs.
+The Cascades service currently uses two Talgo trainsets, Charger SC-44 locomotives, and ex-F40PH NPCUs painted in a brown, light tan, and dark green scheme – the only revenue equipment not painted in a blue-and-gray-based palette.
 The scheme was created by industrial designer Cesar Vergara, who also styled the GE Genesis locomotive.
 Amtrak Airo trainsets for the Cascades, expected to enter service in 2026, will have a primarily dark green paint scheme.
 The trainsets will have brown and white sill stripes and window accents, plus graphics of Mount Rainier and Mount Hood.

 On the newer Charger SC-44 locomotives, the green stripe is narrower and runs along the top and over the cab.
 One trainset was originally painted in blue, silver, and white for a Los Angeles-Las Vegas service that was never implemented.
 In 2016, one NPCU, #90250, was wrapped in Seattle Seahawks livery for several months.
 The newer Series 8 trainsets are painted similarly to the older sets.
 One end has a cab car, where the brown and green stripes come to a point, with the top of the cab also painted green.